 - a.
 Assess activities provided, responsible partner, and the partner with the expertise to provide such activities. - b.
 Reduce duplication of effort for each activity by identifying roles more clearly within the Nevada workforce system. - c.
-Identify those activities required by law vs additional activities and determine the value of

-- activities provided that are not required. - d.
-Provide ongoing frontline training and make information readily available to all partners within the Nevada workforce system regarding the activities and roles of each partner. - e.
-Work with economic development and regional development authorities to identify critical workforce skills and close skills gaps to ensure training services fulfill the needs of existing businesses and businesses looking to relocate to Nevada.
+Identify those activities required by law vs additional activities and determine the value of activities provided that are not required. - d.
+Provide ongoing frontline training and make information readily available to all partners within the Nevada workforce system regarding the activities and roles of each partner.